 Most of us know that breath control (i.e., slowing down the breath rate) has a positive effect on our overall sense of calm.
 Long, slow, deep inhalations and exhalations are commonly used in meditative practices to lower the heart rate.

-Learn how to remain in control of your breathing in the PrepTerminal “Ace The Psych Test” training manual.
+Learn how to beat a polygraph by remaining in control of your breathing in the PrepTerminal “Ace the Psych Test” training manual.

 #8: Understand your body language

-Your examiner uses the readings on the polygraph machine, often in conjunction with the CVSA monitor, to gauge your responses to questioning.
-However, they’re also trained to recognize the give-away physical indications that suggest a person is lying.
+Your examiner uses the readings on the polygraph machine, and the CVSA monitor, to gauge your responses to questioning.
+However, they’re also trained to recognize physical indications that suggest a person is lying.

 Sit as still as possible throughout the entirety of the test.
 Make eye contact when appropriate and do not fidget.